thanos-io/thanos/docs/components/query.md

 store nodes.

 Flags:
       --alert.query-url=ALERT.QUERY-URL
-                                 The external Thanos Query URL that would be set in all alerts 'Source' field.
+                                 The external Thanos Query URL that would be se in all alerts 'Source' field.
       --enable-feature= ...
 Comma separated experimental feature names to enable.The current list of features is query-pushdown.
       --endpoint=<endpoint> ...
 Addresses of statically configured Thanos API servers (repeatable).
-The scheme may be prefixed with 'dns+' or 'dnssrv+' to detect Thanos API servers through respective DNS
+The scheme may be prefixed with 'dns+' or 'dnssrv+' to detec Thanos API servers through respective DNS
                                  lookups.
       --endpoint-group=<endpoint-group> ...
                                  Experimental: DNS name of statically configured
                                  Thanos API server groups (repeatable).
 Targets
                                  resolved from the DNS name will be queried in a round-robin, instead of a fanout manner.
                                  This flag should be used when connecting a Thanos Query to HA groups of Thanos components.
       --endpoint-group-strict=<endpoint-group-strict> ...
                                  Experimental: DNS name of statically configured
                                  Thanos API server groups (repeatable) that are always used, even if the health check fails.
       --endpoint-strict=<staticendpoint> ...
                                  Addresses of only statically configured Thanos
                                  API servers that are always used, even if the health check fails.
 Useful if you have a caching layer on top.
       --grpc-address="0.0.0.0:10901"
                                  Listen ip:port address for gRPC endpoints
                                  (StoreAPI).
 Make sure this address is routable from other components.
       --grpc-client-server-name=""
                                  Server name to verify the hostname on the returned gRPC certificates.
 See
                                  https://tools.ietf.org/html/rfc4366#section-3.1
       --grpc-client-tls-ca=""    TLS CA Certificates to use to verify gRPC servers
-      --grpc-client-tls-cert=""  TLS Certificates to use to identify this client to the server
+      --grpc-client-tls-cert=""  TLS Certificates to use to identify this clien to the server
       --grpc-client-tls-key=""   TLS Key for the client's certificate --grpc-client-tls-secure   Use TLS when talking to the gRPC server --grpc-client-tls-skip-verify
                                  Disable TLS certificate verification i.e self
                                  signed, signed by fake CA
       --grpc-compression=none    Compression algorithm to use for gRPC requests to other clients.
 Must be one of: snappy, none --grpc-grace-period=2m     Time to wait after an interrupt received for GRPC Server.
       --grpc-server-max-connection-age=60m
                                  The grpc server max connection age.
 This controls how often to re-establish connections
                                  and redo TLS handshakes.
       --grpc-server-tls-cert=""  TLS Certificate for gRPC server, leave blank to disable TLS
       --grpc-server-tls-client-ca=""
                                  TLS CA to verify clients against.
-If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
+If no client CA is specified, there is no clien verification on server side. (tls.NoClientCert)
       --grpc-server-tls-key=""   TLS Key for the gRPC server, leave blank to disable TLS
   -h, --help                     Show context-sensitive help (also try
                                  --help-long and --help-man).
       --http-address="0.0.0.0:10902"
                                  Listen host:port for HTTP endpoints.
       --http-grace-period=2m     Time to wait after an interrupt received for HTTP Server.